TheVirtuoso123/2603-ITT440/10% Individual Assignment/M3CS2554A/AINA MAISARAH BINTI MOHD SHUHAIMI/README.md

 - Threading
 - Multiprocessing

-A large number of simulations are executed to measure execution time, win rate, and overall efficiency.
+A large number of simulations are executed to measure execution time, win rate and overall efficiency.
 The results are visualized using graphs for better comparison.

 ### Problem Statement

 Modern computing systems often struggle with performance when handling large-scale repetitive tasks.
-Sequential execution processes tasks one at a time, making it inefficient for heavy simulations.

 In this project, running a large number of solitaire simulations sequentially becomes slow and time-consuming.
 This creates the need to explore parallel execution methods such as threading and multiprocessing.